aws-samples/sagemaker-ssh-helper/FAQ.md

 Git Bash session under a regular user, and you may continue to work in your local IDE on Windows as usual.

+### How do you start the SSM session without knowing EC2 instance or container ID?

+Indeed, when you run a SageMaker job, there are no EC2 instances or generic containers visible in AWS console, because the instances and containers are managed by the SageMaker service.
+The trick that SageMaker SSH Helper is using is [the hybrid activations](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html), with SageMaker containers effectively becoming managed instances when SSM agent starts, akin to on-premises instances.
+The managed instances have an ID that starts with 'mi-' prefix and once they connect to the Systems Manager, you're able to see them in AWS Console in Systems Manager -> Node Manager -> Fleet Manager section.

 ### For Training, should I use Warm Pools or SageMaker SSH Helper?